 Others are following in their footsteps.
 (See below for kids now in college).

 Marlene was accepted into a special high school program where she attended her first two years of college during her last three years of high school.
-She finished that program #1 in her class and delivered a beautiful commencement speech.
+She finished that program #1 in her class.
+She then followed Nik to UC San Diego, and went on to receive her Master's in Social Work from Cal State Dominguez Hills.
+She and husband Hilario, who also holds an MSW, are working at a prestigious clinic in San Bernardino.

 The kids are also marking successes in other post-high school endeavors.

-Edgar felt that the military was the best option for him.
-Following his high school graduation, he entered the US Marine Corp where he’s having a very successful career.
-Following a full tour as a Drill Instructor at Parris Island, he’s now in Okinawa running a motor pool.
+Following his high school graduation, Edgar entered the US Marine Corp where he had a distinguished career.
+Following a full tour as a Drill Instructor at Parris Island, he went to Okinawa to take charge of a motor pool.

 The Work Continues